Make sure you check each month for upcoming events!

 This session is designed to help you make a decision about how to account for livestock and meat inventory for tax purposes.
 Building on the prior two sessions we will analyze how different tax methods affect your tax liability, which are easier or more burdensome for you to manage, and which correspond most closely to the methods that are best for management purposes.
 Finally, you will learn how to keep track of the differences between how you report livestock and meat inventory for financial statements and for income tax purposes.
 You will receive an Excel file with examples from class and a template for you to use in your own calculations.

 This event is developed by the Southwest Grassfed Livestock Alliance, with support from the Quivira Coalition.
+And thanks to Mad Agriculture for support of these workshops as part of the Conservation Collaboration Grant.

 Poppy Davis is a business and policy adviser to agricultural and food and beverage enterprises, and to nonprofits and local governments.
 She provides training and technical assistance on issues such as business formation, land tenure, value-added inventory, accounting and taxation, federal programs, and nonprofit management.
 She works directly with nonprofits, associations, and local governments to help them develop financial and managerial capacity and programs to improve the environment for farming, ranching, and healthy food access.
 She worked eight years at the USDA, most recently as the National Program Leader for Small Farms and Beginning Farmers and Ranchers.
 Previously she was a California CPA with an emphasis in agricultural enterprises and non-profits.
 She holds a Juris Doctor with a Certificate in Food and Agriculture from Drake University Law School, a Masters in Journalism from Georgetown, and a BS in Agricultural Economics from the University of California at Davis.